By Michael Holland –

-The parent tells their kid that as long as they are trying to do their best, that’s what really counts only to berate them when their grades aren’t up to snuff at the end of a semester.
-The boss says he believes in a healthy work-life tension and that family is the most important thing in life only to ask you why you didn’t respond to his emails and messages over the last several nights that were sent between 7:00 pm and midnight.
+A boss says he believes in a healthy work-life tension and that family is the most important thing in life only to ask you why you didn’t respond to his emails and messages over the last several nights that were sent after 7:00 pm.

 Here are 4 questions leaders should be asking themselves.